yolk/valvat/README.md

 * Lookup via the VIES web service
 * (Optional) ActiveModel/Rails3 integration
 * Works standalone without ActiveModel
-* I18n locales for country specific error messages
+* I18n locales for country specific error messages in english, german, swedish and bulgarian

 valvat is tested and works with ruby 1.8.7/1.9.3 and ActiveModel 3.2.9